digitalsleuth/bitcurator-distro-salt/README.md

 The ``bitcurator'' directory contains all support files and salt states in a number of different directories:

-- attic: Legacy and unused files that have been kept for reference or potential future use
+- **attic**: Legacy and unused files that have been kept for reference or potential future use
-- config: Salt states and support files for environment and user configuration
+- **config**: Salt states and support files for environment and user configuration
-- debs: Deb packages that are required but do not have a stable external home
+- **debs**: Deb packages that are required but do not have a stable external home
-- env: Environment support files and salt states for the user desktop and various tools
+- **env**: Environment support files and salt states for the user desktop and various tools
-- externals: Source packages that are either not deb packaged or for which a legacy version is required
+- **externals**: Source packages that are either not deb packaged or for which a legacy version is required
-- mounter: Mount policy tools
+- **mounter**: Mount policy tools
-- packages: all deb packages (to be installed with apt-get)
+- **packages**: all deb packages (to be installed with apt-get)
-- python-packages: all Python 3 packages (to be installed with pip)
+- **python-packages**: all Python 3 packages (to be installed with pip)
-- repos: additional repositories that must be enabled
+- **repos**: additional repositories that must be enabled
-- tools: tools that must be installed from source
+- **tools**: tools that must be installed from source

 ## Alternate Build and Configuration Options (not required for regular build)